Children who spotted shooter seen as heroes at Milwaukee Sikh temple

-People began running in every direction, and 14 women, along with the two children, rushed into a narrow pantry in the Milwaukee suburb of Oak Creek.
+People began running in every direction, and 14 women, along with the two children, rushed into a narrow pantry.
 There was no lock, and so the women pressed their bodies up against the door to keep anyone from entering, witnesses said.

 "Everyone was falling on top of one another," said Parminder Toor, 54, speaking in Punjabi as her daughter-in-law, Jaskiran Kaur, translated.
 "It was dark and we were all crammed in."